-In order to overcome the panic caused by the Covid-19 virus, many countries adopted different policies.
-One of the policies was 'lockdown' with the hope that lockdowns would be able to break the chain of Covid-19 disseminating spread rapidly [5].
-Not like in China, USA, Italy, Malaysia, and other countries with taken lockdown policy, Indonesia chooses to decrease the outside of interaction and activity with Large-Scale Social Restriction (LSSR) implementation at this pandemic.
-One of the Large-Scale Social Restriction have been implemented by government is Learning From Home (LFH) program.
-Learning From Home (LFH) is the online learning and teaching with switched to every student's homes.
+In order to overcome the panic caused by the COVID-19 virus, many countries adopted different policies.
+One of the policies was 'lockdown' with the hope that lockdowns would be able to break the chain of COVID-19 disseminating spread rapidly [5].
+Not like in China, USA, Italy, Malaysia, and other countries with taken lockdown policy, Indonesia chooses to decrease the outside of interaction and activity with largescale social restriction (LSSR) implementation at this pandemic.
+One of the large-scale social restrictions have been implemented by government is learning from home (LFH) program.
+LFH is the online learning and teaching with switched to every student's homes.
 In this case, there is no face to face on learning and teaching processing, and all of assignments will be collected online [6].

-Online learning is used to describe the learning system with internet technology or computer based learning.
+Online learning is used to describe the learning system with internet technology or computer-based learning.
 In the next development, the function of computer is changed by smartphone or others.
 With the computer based learning, the study becomes flexible and everyone can learn everywhere, every time, and in every situation [7].
 Other than that, online learning also build engagement in an online course through creating forum of learning for discussion in which students shared responsibility for self-directed learning or self-regulated learning with the teacher [8].

 Conducting learning online will be different from conducting learning offline.
 The government said that online learning becomes effective when it contains three elements in the learning environment.
 These elements are presence of social, teaching, and cognitive [9].
 If these elements are able to be presented in online learning, the learning objectives can be achieved.
-To implement Online teaching and learning, the process have to achieve creditability by maintaining standards of education expertise, material delivery, and student assessment despite possible challenges and obstacles in every carrying out of process [10].
+To implement online teaching and learning, the process have to achieve creditability by maintaining standards of education expertise, material delivery, and student assessment despite possible challenges and obstacles in every carrying out of process [10].
 In order for the learning objectives to be achieved, it is necessary to be precise in choosing the platform used in online learning.
 The change of learning process from offline to online can affect the student's learning quality if wrong in choosing the media and platform of learning.
 Therefore, teaching and learning in online situation needs different strategy that can make the learning activities going maximally and optimally.

-In facing these differences, not all places especially in Indonesia are ready to get along with online learning activities.
+In facing these differences, not all regions in Indonesia are ready to get along with online learning activities.
 Some of them are still struggling with various problems, one of which is the teachers' readiness in preparing media and conducting teaching and learning activities.
 Therefore, every element of society such as government and schools need to see the readiness of every teacher in order to whether or not teachers are given further treatment to prepare the optimal online learning activities for their students.
+According to explanation, this research aimed to investigate the teachers' readiness in implementing online learning during COVID-19 pandemic.